Primordial Black Hole Hot Spots and Nucleosynthesis: Primordial Black Holes

-where the spin-dependent absorption probability $\vartheta(M,E)$ represents the likelihood that a particle escapes the PBHs' gravitational potential.
-The corresponding PBH mass loss rate can be estimated using energy conservation arguments, and it is given by~\cite{Hawking:1975vcx, MacGibbon:1990zk, MacGibbon:1991tj}

-where $\varepsilon(M)$ denotes the total effective evaporation function\footnote{See for instance Ref.~\cite{Cheek:2021odj} for a thorough calculation of such function}.
+where $\varepsilon(M)$ denotes the total effective evaporation function.
 Because the overall scaling of a PBH evaporation rate is $\dot M/M\sim M^{-3}$, it is remarkable that the evaporation of PBHs in cosmology is an accelerating process.
 Indeed, the smaller the PBH, the hotter its Hawking temperature and the larger its emission rate.
-The initial evaporation rate at the PBH formation (when its mass $M_i$ is the largest), $\Gamma_{\rm ev} = \varepsilon(M_i)M_p^4/M^3$ thus sets the overall PBH evaporation time $t_{\rm ev}\sim \Gamma_{\rm ev}^{-1}$ to a good accuracy, as this rate will quickly increase over time.
-When $4H\approx \Gamma_{\rm ev}$ evaporation starts, and the Universe's temperature \be T_{\rm ev}\equiv \left(\frac{90}{8\pi^3 g_\star(T_ev)}\right)^{1/4}\sqrt{\Gamma_{\rm ev}M_p}\,, \ee can be considered approximately constant over the remaining part of the evaporation process, unless PBHs are sufficiently abundant to reheat the Universe when they evaporate\footnote{Note, however, that even in that case, tracking the evolution of the Universe's temperature during the whole evaporation might reveal important in specific cases (see e.g.~\cite{Cheek:2022dbx}).}.
+The initial evaporation rate at the PBH formation (when its mass $M_i$ is the largest), $\Gamma_{\rm ev} = \varepsilon(M_i)M_p^4/M_i^3$ thus sets the overall PBH evaporation time $t_{\rm ev}\sim \Gamma_{\rm ev}^{-1}$ to a good accuracy.
+This happens when the Universe's temperature equals $T_{\rm ev}\equiv (90/8\pi^3 g_\star(T_ev))^{1/4}\sqrt{\Gamma_{\rm ev}M_p}$.
+This temperature can be assumed to remain constant until evaporation is over unless PBHs are sufficiently abundant to reheat the Universe when they evaporate.
 In what follows, we will consider PBH abundances that are small enough to have a negligible impact on the Universe's temperature far away from the PBH horizon.
-However, as we will see in the next section, this conclusion does not hold for the radiation plasma directly surrounding PBHs during their evaporation.
-Indeed, the acceleration of the evaporation and the quick increase of the PBHs' Hawking temperature lead to a local temperature gradient around PBHs.
+However, as we will see in the next section, this conclusion does not hold for the radiation plasma directly surrounding PBHs during their evaporation, as the acceleration of the evaporation and the quick increase of the PBHs' Hawking temperature lead to a local temperature gradient around PBHs.